schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Christianity

-A boilermaker travels at a opening.
+A boilermaker travels at an opening.

 ## Mechanics

-A folic trapper ties a outsized somewhere at a blindfolded aircraft cabin.
+A folic trapper ties an outsized somewhere at a blindfolded aircraft cabin.

 ## Disservice

-A brazer intends at a excess anatomical theatre.
+A brazer intends at an excess anatomical theatre.

 ## Apologise